software-students-fall2022/specification-exercise-team-15/README.md

 ![Activity Diagram for User Story 2](ActivityDiagrams/UserStory2.png)

 ## Wireframe
 Note: click on the image to view it in figma for clearer representation.
+Also, the blue lines just shows the activity flow.
+It is not a part of the wireframe design.
 <a href="https://www.figma.com/file/RVoAOHxtBruQtTpuhqTUZm/Wireframes?node-id=123%3A97"><img src="./WireFrame/WireframeGraph.png"/></a>

 ## Clickable Prototype